WOMEX – Tampere, Finland

 We are looking forward to taking part in the 25th anniversary celebration at this year’s WOMEX.

-We will be supporting showcases from Digging Roots and Leela Gilday on October 25, 2019 at the Tullikamari Cultural Centre (Klubi).
-Complementing these showcases is an Indigenous delegation that is at the heart of the Canadian delegation.
-We are proud to be offering support services for the participants in this initiative supported by the Canada Council for the Arts.
+As an extension of our Indigenous Sounds Series, we will host two offWOMEX showcases with Digging Roots and Leela Gilday on Friday, October 25, 2019 at the Tullikamari Cultural Centre (Klubi).
+We are proud to also support a delegation of Indigenous professionals, initiated by the Canada Council for the Arts.

 Digging Roots is an Indigenous Anishinabe and Onkwehonwe JUNO winning musical roots group.
 They sing about the injustices done to their communities yet also sing empowered songs of peace and resistance.
 Born into the bloodlines of leaders of resistance, songwriters ShoShona Kish and Raven Kanatakta use the traditional Anishinabek Song Lines method of composition which has been used since time immemorial except when Indigenous music was banned by the Canadian government.
 Song Lines trace melody and rhythms based on how landscapes of horizons rise and fall.
 For example, a melody will rise in pitch with a mountain and will lower as a mountainside descends into a valley or lake.
 Connection to land is paramount; there is an Anishinabek teaching that says, ‘we do not own the land —the land owns us’.
 Consequently, Digging Roots’ Odeimin music is directly inspired by the beauty of the land.